-It should also be considered for its ability to untangle the execution itself from the program that requires it.
-Two of the most obvious cases are:
+JQM should also be considered just for its ability to untangle the execution itself from the program that requires it.
+Two of the most obvious applications are:

-- getting long running jobs out of the application server.
-An application server is not supposed to handle these, which fill up its queues and often end in weird time-outs and runaway threads.
-JQM will host these externalized jobs in an asynchronous way, not requiring the application server to wait for completion.
-Execution can happen on another server/VM, freeing resources (and potentially licence costs, as JQM is free contrary to many application servers). - job execution request frequency adaptation.
+- relieving the application server, which often costs money the front end stays on the licensed application server on an expensive server, while the resource consuming jobs go inside JQM on low end servers. - job execution request frequency adaptation.
 Often a job is requested to run multiple times at the same moment (either by a human request, or an automated system reacting to frequent events, ...) while the job should actually run only one at a time (e.g. the job handles all available data at the time of its launch so there is really no need for multiple instances in parallel).
 JQM will throttle these requests.

 Most of the time, the code that will be run by JQM will be a direct reuse of existing code without any modifications (for jars including a classic main function, or Runnable threads).
 But it also optionally offers a rich API that allows running code to ask for another execution, to retrieve structured parameters, to send messages and other advancement notices...
+Also of note, JQM is pure Java Standard Edition 6 (JSE 1.6) to enable not only code but binary reuse.
+Standard JSE code also means it is possible to use any framework within JQM, like Spring batch or Hibernate.

-Interacting with JQM is also easy: an API, with two different implementations (including REST-style web services, which can be used from a non-Java world) for different needs, is offered to do every imaginable operation easily (new execution request, querying the state of a request, retrieving files created by a job instance, ...).
+Interacting with JQM is also easy: an API, with two different implementations (JPA & REST web service, which can be used from a non-Java world) for different needs, is offered to do every imaginable operation (new execution request, querying the state of a request, retrieving files created by a job instance, ...).